mctinker/Map-Tasker/README.md

   Backups files from 'Export' or 'Save to Android', in which the file already existed and an overwrite would occur.

-  - MapTasker_Find_date_time.txt
+  - MapTasker_Find_date_time.txt and MapTasker_Replace_date_time.txt

-  The saved results of the structured search, from the Map and Diagram views, via the 'Find' command.
+  The saved results of the structured search, from the Map and Diagram views, via the 'Find' command, or of the Replace preview results.

 - hidden files: system settings, run counter, last 'version checked' date, and API keys.